lyneca/cull/README.md

 $ cull
 ```

-To start from a particular letter:
+To start from packages beginning with a particular letter:

 ```bash
 # Starts from packages starting with with f